VIRL-Open/virl-utils/README.md

 virl-utils
 ==========

+> **Note:** The latest version works with the upcoming 1.3 release of VIRL which uses OpenStack Mitaka.
+When using older, OpenStack Kilo based releases of VIRL (older than 1.3, like 1.2.83) one has to use the older script versions.
+> Use the Kilo specific version by checking out the repo using `git clone -b kilo https://github.com/VIRL-Open/virl-utils.git`.

 Tools for working with VIRL.
 This is a loose collection of scripts that maybe useful when working with VIRL.
 Some in Python, some in Bash and even one for Windows.
 Here's a brief list of the scripts and what they are supposed to do.
 YMMV :)

 For some of the tools it is required / useful to have a specific environment set and that the virl user is member of the libvirtd group: